eborisch/ethname/README.md

 ```
 That's it.
 Use `ifconfig_<name>=""` settings in rc.conf with the new names.

-Supports device name swapping; uses temporary name as part of the process.
+Supports device name swapping; uses temporary names as part of the process.